 Video editing is possibly the most challenging and involved part of the video production process.
 For that reason, many companies opt to pay for professional video editing services.

 However, if you have basic editing skills already, or if you have a bit of time to invest in learning how to use editing software, there’s no reason why you can’t learn to edit videos yourself.

-In this post, we’ll give you a brief overview of software options within the ranges of low-cost, mid-level, and professional-level, with a bit of info about each set of options.
+In this post, we’ll give you an overview of software options within different ranges.
+We focus on low-cost, mid-level, and professional-level software, and provide details about each set of options.

 Video Editing Software

 Fortunately, for beginners and those on a budget, you can achieve good quality video with free video editing programs.
 Although there are other free video editing options out there, iMovie for Mac, and MovieMaker for Windows, are very popular.